 The threat of another major increase in OPEC crude oil prices this week has awakened the fears of the world's third largest industrial nation, Japan.

-The threat of another major increase in OPEC crude oil prices this week has awakened the fears of the world's third largest industrial nation, Japan.
+Background: The threat of another major increase in OPEC crude oil prices this week has awakened the fears of the world's third largest industrial nation, Japan.
 The country absorbs about 12 percent of the annual Organisation of Petroleum Exporting Countries' crude oil.

 SYNOPSIS: Despite frantic efforts to diversify its source of energy in the last three years, Japan is still overwhelmingly dependent on oil.
 Oil, in fact, accounted for 74 percent of the nation's total energy consumption last year -- and it will probably remain at that level for at least the next ten years.
 The nation's economy consumes an estimated 4.28 million barrels of crude oil a day.
 And nearly all that oil has to be imported.
 Japan imported a staggering 262, 785,000 kilo-litres of crude oil last year.
 Of that amount, 89.2 percent came from the OPEC countries.